-In response to this crisis, Faiths United, in partnership with Faiths Forum for London (FFL), Women’s Interfaith Network and Strengthening Faith Institutions (SFI) have created a multi-faith domestic abuse awareness campaign, Faiths Against Domestic Abuse (FADA)
+In response to this crisis, Jeeves Rohilla for Faiths Forum for London (FFL) and Tara Corry for Women’s Interfaith Network and have created an award winning multi-faith domestic abuse awareness campaign, Faiths Against Domestic Abuse (FADA)

 Domestic abuse is present in all areas of society, including within faith communities.
 We believe it is essential that we, as all-faith-and-none communities, continue to help victims and highlight the support networks available.

 The FADA campaign has held multiple FADA online webinars & workshops with speakers including Nicole Jacobs, the Designate Domestic Abuse Commissioner for England and Wales.
 FADA also released a joint statement that features signatories from faith-based domestic abuse organisations across the UK.
 Click HERE to view national media coverage of the joint statement.

 The campaign founded the first national Faiths Against Domestic Abuse week from the 23rd to 27th of November 2020.
 Partners on the campaign included Jewish Women’s Aid, The Sharan Project, The Faith and Belief Forum and Near Neighbours.You can read coverage of the campaign in The Jewish Chronicle HERE